Computational irreducibility

 Computational irreducibility suggests certain computational processes cannot be simplified and the only way to determine the outcome of a process is to go through each step of its computation.
 It is one of the main ideas proposed by Stephen Wolfram in his 2002 book A New Kind of Science, although the concept goes back to studies from the 1980s.

 The idea

-Many physical systems are complex enough that they cannot be effectively modeled.
-Even simpler programs contain a great diversity of behavior.
-Therefore no model can predict, using only initial conditions, exactly what will occur in a given physical system before an experiment is conducted.
-Because of this problem of undecidability in the formal language of computation, Wolfram terms this inability to "shortcut" a system (or "program"), or otherwise describe its behavior in a simple way, "computational irreducibility."
-The idea demonstrates that there are occurrences where theory's predictions are effectively not possible.
-Wolfram states several phenomena are normally computationally irreducible.
+Many systems, both physical and computational, are complex enough that they cannot be effectively modeled.
+Even simple programs can give rise to a great diversity of behavior.
+In many cases, no model can predict from initial conditions exactly what will occur in a given system without doing as much computational work as the system itself performs.

+Wolfram terms this inability to "shortcut" a system (or "program"), or otherwise describe its behavior in a simple way, "computational irreducibility."
+The idea argues that there are circumstances where theoretical prediction is intractable.
+Wolfram describes several phenomena that are normally computationally irreducible.

-Computational irreducibility explains why many natural systems are hard to predict or simulate.
+Computationally irreducibility systems are hard to predict or simulate.
 The Principle of Computational Equivalence implies these systems are as computationally powerful as any designed computer.